sckzor/SckzEngine/readme.md

 - June '21 - Have the basic engine working including more advanced lighting and animation

   - ~~April 30, '21 - FBOs / Swapchain~~
-  - May 31, '21 - Memory Manager / GUIs / Particles
+  - ~~May 31, '21 - Memory Manager / GUIs / Particles~~
-  - June 31, '21 - Animation / More Lighting
+  - June 31, '21 - Animation / More Lighting / Shadows

 - September '21 - Have a prototype for the game functioning, continue adding to the engine